National Electrical Safety Month 2025: Staying Safe

 • Extension cords should only be used temporarily

-Outdoor Electrical Safety tips – It is crucial to prioritize safety when it comes to electricity.
 The great outdoors present unique challenges and hazards that can lead to accidents if not properly managed.

-• Be sure to be informed about underground powerlines before you dig
+• Be sure to be informed about underground power lines before you dig

 • Install waterproof covers on outdoor outlets